jiho/atlasr/documentation/HOWTO create a BRT model.md

 ## Formatting your data

-The data should be formatted in a table with stations as lines and one column per taxon, plus two additional columns with latitude and longitude of stations.
+The input data should be formatted in a table with stations as lines and one column per taxon, plus two additional columns with latitude and longitude of stations.
 Further columns will not fail but will show up as additional taxa.

 The first line should contain column headers.
 The order of columns does not mater, only their header does.
 The header of the latitude column should be "lat" or "latitude".
 The header of the longitude column should be "lon", "long", or "longitude"